mjknj18/Stock-Market-Trend-Analysis/README.md

 1. Import single year of stock market data.
 2. Breakdown imported data by category.
 3. Analyze data to find start and end of year data for each individual stock.
-4. Calculate yearly net change in stock price and format output based on direction of change.
+4. Calculate annual net change in stock price and format output based on direction of change.
-5. Calculate calculate yearly percent difference in stock price.
+5. Calculate calculate annual percent difference in stock price.
 6. Calculate overall year end stock volume.
-7. Determine stocks with greatest yearly percent increase and decrease.
+7. Determine stocks with greatest annual percent increase and decrease.
-8. Determine stock with greatest yearly overall volume.
+8. Determine stock with greatest overall volume at year's end.
 9. Repeat process for remaining years of stock market data.

 ## Results